Sequoia leads $40M investment in mobile messaging startup Attentive – TechCrunch

 Attentive, a startup helping retailers personalize their mobile messages, is announcing that it has raised $40 million in Series B funding.

 The startup was founded by Brian Long and Andrew Jones, who sold their previous startup TapCommerce to Twitter.
-When they announced Attentive’s $13 million Series A last year, Long told me the startup is all about helping retailers find better way to communicate with customers, particularly as it’s harder for their individual apps to stand out.
+When they announced Attentive’s $13 million Series A last year, Long told me the startup is all about helping retailers find better ways to communicate with customers, particularly as it’s harder for their individual apps to stand out.

 Attentive’s first product allowed for what it calls “two-tap” sign-up, where users can tap on a link on their phone, creating a pre-populated text that signs them up for SMS messages from that retailer.